Versatile Lambrusco, A Wine For Every Mood

 This second map does however show the amazing wealth of products that Emilia is famous for.
 So many of these dishes and delicacies work with Lambrusco.
 There are a number of nicknames for Bologna, Bologna la Grassa (the fat one) is the one that recalls how wonderful the food is in that city.
 While Bologna la Dotta (Learned) is the one that gives a shout out to the fact that Bologna is the site of the first University in the Western World, founded in 1088.
-It’s third nickname has always been Bologna La Rossa because of its left learning politics.
+Its’ third nickname has always been Bologna La Rossa because of its left learning politics.

 Lambrusco comes not only from varied varieties but also in different styles and hails from a number of provinces, Modena, Reggio Emilia, and in Lombardy, from Mantova.
 It can be made in a sweet, dry, rose and even into a white wine.
 The DOCs are listed below